getodk/docs/odkx-src/survey-install.rst

   - :doc:`tables-intro`

-ODK Tables is not required, but Tables and Survey are most versatile when used together.
+ODK-X Tables is not required, but Tables and Survey are most versatile when used together.
 Tables offers a way to visualize, process, and modify data collected by Survey, all on the device.

 .. _survey-install-app:

-Installing the ODK Survey App
+Installing the ODK-X Survey App
 -----------------------------------